itsjeremyhsieh/PHP-Sample/README.md

 =======
 ## About The Project
-This is a demonstration sample on the utilization of PHP ,CSS and HTML, in this project, we will be using techniques learned and build a website out of them.
+This is a demonstration sample on the utilization of PHP ,CSS and HTML, in this project, we will be using techniques learned and building a website out of them.
 Below is a list of techniques used in this sample.
 ## Techniques
 * 文字編排